denis240997/FSE_Project_SurfaceNet/README.md

 # About

-This repo contains a refactoring of the project as part of a [SurfaceNet project](https://github.com/mjiUST/SurfaceNet) for the Foundation to Software Engineering course at Skoltech in the fall of 2021.
+This repo contains a refactoring of the [SurfaceNet project](https://github.com/mjiUST/SurfaceNet) project as part of a course project for the Foundation to Software Engineering course at Skoltech in the fall of 2021.

 ## SurfaceNet